 The North Dakota Lewis & Clark Interpretive Center stands at the crossroads of culture and commerce on the Northern Plains.
 When Lewis & Clark arrived at the Mandan and Hidatsa villages in 1804, they simply became the most famous of many people who visited in search of knowledge and trade.
-Today’s visitors will experience state-of-the-art exhibits, hundreds of period artifacts, and friendly interpreters that tell the story of the Lewis and Clark Expedition like never before.
+Today’s visitors will experience engaging exhibits, hundreds of period artifacts, world-class art collections and friendly interpreters who tell the story of the Lewis and Clark Expedition like never before.

 The North Dakota Lewis & Clark Interpretive Center highlights some of the area’s most famous of countless travelers and residents over hundreds of years along this special stretch of the Missouri River.
 Each gallery tells the story of a different one of these groups.

 State-of-the-art exhibits and hundreds of period artifacts make the story of the Lewis and Clark Expedition vivid like never before.
 The expedition, brainchild of President Thomas Jefferson, was far more than adventure—it was a quest for knowledge.
 The exhibit shows how Lewis & Clark sought to connect the then-unknown interior of North America with the Enlightenment.

 As the Enlightenment unfolded in Europe and the Eastern states, other explorers followed in Lewis & Clark’s footsteps.
 Among the most prominent are German Prince Maximilian zu Wied and Swiss painter Karl Bodmer.
 The 81 aquatints they published are among the most valuable visual documents of the American West, and from the Center’s complete collection, many of these are on display on a rotating basis.

 Our First Farmers, particularly the women of the Mandan and Hidatsa nations, built powerful farming economies that made this area a vital commercial crossroads.
 This farming history stretches back nearly a thousand years and has connections with the homestead era through present day.